danpersa/bias-sim/README.md

 # Bias Simulation

 The goal of this experiment is to get an impression on how unconscious bias can affect the structure of a company.
+This was inspired by [this talk](https://www.youtube.com/watch?v=nLjFTHTgEVU).

 Let's explain what the simulation is about: